shadmansaleh/SupplierSynergy/README.md

-### Booksh
+### SupplierSynergy

-A library management system built on java swing.
+A Supply Chain Management System made on MySQL and Java Swing.

-Project for CSE-202 (Java) course by:
+Project for CSE-252 (DBMS) course by:
 - Shadman Saleh  (u2004030@student.cuet.ac.bd)
-- Raihanul Hasan (u2004031@student.cuet.ac.bd)